 For more guidance on using lists, see Best practices for writing with lists.

 The following example of a bulleted list contains a complete lead-in sentence.
-Each item in the list uses parallel construction and doesn't contain more than one phrase.
+Each item in the list uses parallel construction and doesn't contain more than 1 phrase.

-You can create the following types of Search Processing Language (SPL) commands:
+You can use the following types of Search Processing Language (SPL) commands:

 - Eventing commands